 - E-101 In addition to its regulatory authority, King County should use incentives to protect and restore the natural environment whenever practicable.
-Incentives should be monitored to determine their effectiveness in terms of protecting natural resources. - NOTE: Monitoring of participating lands is the responsibility of both department PBRS staff and the landowner.
-This issue is addressed in the Resource Information document (page 4) and detailed below in Recommendation #B10. - E-106 The protection of lands where development would pose hazards to health, property, important ecological functions or environmental quality shall be achieved through acquisition, enhancement, incentive programs and appropriate regulations.
-The following critical areas are particularly susceptible and shall be protected: - a.
+Incentives shall be monitored and periodically reviewed to determine their effectiveness in terms of protecting natural resources. - NOTE: Monitoring of participating lands is the responsibility of both department PBRS staff and the landowner.
+This issue is addressed in the Resource Information document (page 4) and detailed below in Recommendation #B10. - E-112a The protection of lands where development would pose hazards to health, property, important ecological functions or environmental quality shall be achieved through acquisition, enhancement, incentive programs and appropriate regulations.
+The following critical areas are particularly susceptible and shall be protected in King County: - a.
 Floodways of 100-year floodplains; - b.
-Slopes with a grade of 40 percent or more or landslide hazards that cannot be mitigated; - c.
+Slopes with a grade of 40% or more or landslide hazards that cannot be mitigated; - c.
 Wetlands and their protective buffers; - d.
-Aquatic areas, including streams, lakes, marine shorelines and their protective buffers: - e.
+Aquatic areas, including streams, lakes, marine shorelines and their protective buffers; - e.
 Channel migration hazard areas; - f.
 Critical Aquifer Recharge Areas; - g.
 Fish and Wildlife Habitat Conservation Areas; and - h.
-Volcanic hazard areas. - E-421 Terrestrial and aquatic habitats should be conserved and enhanced to protect and improve conditions for fish and wildlife. - NOTE: PBRS is an incentive program provided to encourage voluntary protection of open space resources and maintain high quality resource lands. - E-429 King County should provide incentives for private landowners who are seeking to remove invasive plants and noxious weeds and replace them with native plants. - NOTE: Participation in PBRS requires landowners address invasive plant and noxious weed control and removal within enrolled portions of a property.
-Replacement with
+Volcanic hazard areas. - E-421 Terrestrial and aquatic habitats should be conserved and enhanced to protect and improve conditions for fish and wildlife. - NOTE: PBRS is an incentive program provided to encourage voluntary protection of open space resources and maintain high quality resource lands. - E-429 King County should provide incentives for private landowners who are seeking to remove invasive plants and noxious weeds and replace them with native plants, such as providing technical assistance or access to appropriate native plants.

-- native vegetation is also encouraged via the implementation of approved forest stewardship, rural stewardship or resource restoration plans. - E-443 The county should promote voluntary wildlife habitat enhancement projects by private individuals and businesses through educational, active stewardship, and incentive programs. - E-476 King County should identify upland areas of native vegetation that connect wetlands to upland habitats and that connect upland habitats to each other.
+- NOTE: Participation in PBRS requires landowners address invasive plant and noxious weed control and removal within enrolled portions of a property.
+Replacement with native vegetation is also encouraged via the implementation of approved forest stewardship, rural stewardship or resource restoration plans. - E-443 King County should promote voluntary wildlife habitat enhancement projects by private individuals and businesses through educational, active stewardship, and incentive programs. - E-476 King County should identify upland areas of native vegetation that connect wetlands to upland habitats and that connect upland habitats to each other.
 The county should seek protection of these areas through acquisition, stewardship plans, and incentive programs such as the Public Benefit Rating System and the Transfer of Development Rights Program. - E-504 King County should protect native plant communities by encouraging management and control of nonnative invasive plants, including aquatic plants.
 Environmentally sound methods of vegetation control should be used to control noxious weeds. - NOTE: Lands participating in PBRS provide valuable resource protection and promote the preservation or enhancement of native vegetation.
-Addressing nonnative vegetation (invasive plant species), through control and eradication is a PBRS requirement. - E-449 The county shall promote retention of forest cover and significant trees using a mix of regulations, incentives, and technical assistance. - R-605 Well-managed forestry and agriculture practices are encouraged because of their multiple benefits, including natural resource protection. - NOTE: The implementation of an approved forest stewardship, farm management or rural stewardship plan benefits natural resources, such as wildlife habitat, stream buffers and groundwater protection, as well as fosters the preservation of sustainable resources.
+Addressing nonnative vegetation (invasive plant species), through control and eradication is a PBRS requirement. - E-449 King County shall promote retention of forest cover and significant trees using a mix of regulations, incentives, and technical assistance. - R-605 Forestry and agriculture best management practices are encouraged because of their multiple benefits, including natural resource preservation and protection. - NOTE: The implementation of an approved forest stewardship, farm management or rural stewardship plan benefits natural resources, such as wildlife habitat, stream buffers and groundwater protection, as well as fosters the preservation of sustainable resources.